cloudnativelabs/kube-router/docs/ipv6.md

 ### CNI Now Accepts Multiple Pod Ranges

-Now that kube-router supports dual-stack, it now also supports multiple ranges in the CNI file.
+Now that kube-router supports dual-stack, it also supports multiple ranges in the CNI file.
 While kube-router will still add your pod CIDRs to your CNI configuration via node configuration like `kube-router.io/pod-cidr`, `kube-router.io/pod-cidrs`, or `.node.Spec.PodCIDRs`, you can also customize your own CNI to add additional ranges or plugins.